 Osprey Ultralight Roll Organizer

 A nice luxury item for toiletries, first aid, etc. on long trips.
-I love the hook for hanging in questionable bathrooms, the the mesh pockets for keeping things organized yet ventilated (no more slimy plastic bags).
-It’s a little bulky for lightweight bikepacking, but it’s easy to attach to the top of a seat bag or even a front fork cage.
+I love the hook for hanging in questionable bathrooms, and the mesh pockets for keeping things organized yet ventilated (no more slimy plastic bags).
+It’s a little bulky for lightweight bikepacking, but it’s easy to attach to the top of a seat bag or even a fork cage.

 More Bike Resources

 If you enjoyed this bike travel gear list, you might also find these helpful:

 - Bikepacking 101: Guide to Backcountry Bike Travel